 - Esurance mobile app: Submit claims, manage your policy remotely, view your insurance card, and more with the Esurance app.

 - DriveSense® app: This app collects data about safe driving habits to qualify student drivers for savings.

 - Fuelcaster online tool: This tool can help drivers find cheap gas nearby.
 It’s free and available to use for anyone.

 - E-Star facilities: Esurance endorses 1,400 repair facilities across the nation called E-Star facilities.
 Take your car to an E-Star facility for a repair, and these repairs will be guaranteed for the amount of time that you own the car.

 #7 Allstate: Best Local Service

 - Smart student discount: Full-time college students under the age of 25 who maintain an average of B- or higher, complete the teenSMART™ program, or attend school more than 100 miles from home qualify for this discount.

 - Drivewise®: Allstate’s safe driving program monitors driving habits through the Allstate Drivewise app.
 The data gathered from this app can never be used against you to increase your rates, it can only qualify you for savings on car insurance for college students.

 - EZ pay plan discount: Set up automatic withdrawals to make your car insurance payments and save.

 - Claim satisfaction guarantee: This promises a fast, fair, hassle-free process, or you get your money back.

-- Allstate accident forgiveness: Your first at-fault accident won’t result in an increase in your monthly premiums.
+- Allstate accident forgiveness: Your first at-fault accident won’t result in an increase in your monthly car insurance premiums.

-Allstate also offers roadside assistance programs and a mobile app that gives you quick and easy remote access to your car insurance policy.
+Allstate also offers roadside assistance programs and a mobile app that gives you quick and easy remote access to your auto insurance policy.
 Read our Allstate insurance review to learn more.

 Car Insurance Coverages For College Students